growthbook/growthbook-python/README.md

 # The value of the assigned variation
 print(result.value) # e.g. "A" or "B"

+# If the variation was randomly assigned by hashing user attributes
+print(result.hashUsed) # True or False

 # The user attribute used to assign a variation
 print(result.hashAttribute) # "id"